 Due to that isolation, it has kept most, if not all, of its Viking Age characteristics.
 It is pretty small but still considered a horse instead of a pony.
 The reasoning for that is its capacity to carry heavy weights and hardiness.

-Pagans sacrificed and ate horses; however, when Iceland became Christian, the authorities quickly implemented a ban on eating horses.
+Pagans sacrificed and ate horses; however, when Iceland became Christian, the authorities quickly banned eating horses.
 It took centuries for people to start eating horse meat in Iceland again, and it still isn’t common.